placey19/highlight/README.md

 there is a known limitation which is if you use a sequence of text as the text to highlight which matches an escaped sequence then things go awry.

+Also, if you want to pipe stdin more than once like:
+`cat whatever.txt | hl -r red | hl -g green` and both texts are matched on the same line then the two instances of Highlight might clash and not have the desired result.

 ## Optional environment variables

 These are not mentioned in the help text but are supported: